All Products

 Sorting and pagination

 When you query data by using search indexes, you can specify a sorting method to sort the returned data.
-When many rows are returned, you can use offset-based pagination or token-based pagination to quickly locate the data you want.
+When a large number of rows are returned, you can use offset-based pagination or token-based pagination to quickly locate the data you want.

 Aggregation

-Tablestore provides match query and phrase query to implement full-text index features.
-Queries match data based on tokenization and support summary and highlighting features to highlight query terms.
+Tablestore provides match query and match phrase query to implement full-text search.
+When you perform a match query or match phrase query, data is matched based on tokens.
+You can use the highlight features to highlight the query string.

 You can use the k-nearest neighbor (KNN) vector query feature to perform an approximate nearest neighbor search based on vectors.
 This way, you can find data items that have the highest similarity to the vector that you want to query in a large-scale dataset.